dojoengine/book/src/tutorial/onchain-chess/3-legal.md

   fn is_out_of_board(next_position: (u32, u32)) -> bool{}
 ```

-3. See if the person trying the move is doing it at the right time and with their piece.
+3. See if the person trying the move is doing it at the right time and with their piece color.

 ```rust,ignore
  fn is_correct_turn(maybe_piece: PieceType, caller: ContractAddress, game_id: felt252) -> bool{}
 ```

-4. You can also add other check functions to be extra sure the move is okay.
+4. You can also add other check functions to be extra sure the move is allowed.

 Once you've made these check functions, you can use them in the main `move_system` function.
 You can decide how to set them up and which ones to use.
 We'll give an example to help: